lamyj/sycomore/docs/epg/discrete_3d.rst

     The species being simulated

+  .. attribute:: threshold

+    Minimum population of a state below which the state is considered emtpy (defaults to 0).

+  .. attribute:: delta_omega

+    Freqency offset (defaults to 0 Hz).

   .. attribute:: orders

     The sequence of orders currently stored by the model, in the same order as